LPF33/travelstories/README.md

 ## Write your stories and pin it to the Map!

 Click on the map or search for an address and an addStory-modal screen opens.
-The coordinates to the specific location with your story to this place will be saved and pinned to the map.
+The coordinates to the specific location including your story will be saved and pinned to the map.
 You can read from other users their stories and connect with them, e.g. send mails.

+## Tech Stack:

+-   React / Context API
+-   Node.js
+-   Mongo DB
+-   JsonWebToken
+-   Mapbox API
+-   Node-Geocoder
+-   SASS
+-   Amazon Web Services

 ### Features: